Guidance for Disclosing Domestic & International Affiliations, Support and...

 2. performance of work by a researcher in a foreign location employed or paid for by a foreign organization, whether or not NIH grant funds are expended.

 For example, if a PD/PI of an NIH-funded grant has a collaborator outside of the U.S. who performs experiments in support of the PD/PI’s NIH-funded project, this would constitute a foreign component, regardless of whether the foreign collaborator receives funding from the PD/PI’s grant.
 Additional funding from a foreign source for the NIH-supported research of a PD/PI at a U.S. institution would not constitute a foreign component but would necessitate reporting as other support.
+If an activity does not meet the definition of foreign component because all research is being conducted within the United States, but there is a non-U.S. resource that supports the research of an investigator and/or researcher, it must be reported as other support.

 All pending support at the time of application submission and prior to award must be reported using “Just-in-Time Procedures” by providing all information indicated above.
 Applicants are responsible for promptly notifying NIH of any substantive changes to previously submitted JIT information up to the time of award, including “Other Support” changes that must be assessed for budgetary or scientific overlap.